Frequently Asked Questions

 How much are your service calls?

-Our service calls are $135.00 per hour or $160.00 per hour for windmill labor.
+Our service calls are $195.00 per hour or $225.00 per hour for windmill labor.
 We do require a two hour minimum if we have to stand our truck up.
 You will be advised ahead of time if anything needs to be pulled.
 Unless other arrangements have been made with our office staff, payment is always due upon completion of your service work.
-If an emergency occurs after hours, on a weekend, or a holiday our after-hours service calls are $185.00 per hour.
+If an emergency occurs after hours, on a weekend, or a holiday our after-hours labor rate is $295.00 for a service call and $295.00 per hour.

 What do I need to do if my water smells?

 Although this is a nuisance, this is a common problem.
 A “rotten egg” like smell is caused by Hydrogen Sulfide in your water.
 Iron can also cause a smell in your water.
 The best way to determine what is causing the smell is to have the water tested (we can do this onsite or in our office).
 Once we have determined what the smell is and what is causing it, we can discuss various options with you for eliminating the odor.
 Commonly systems will require an Iron/H2S Filter which we can install for you.
 This system is highly effective in eliminating the odor in your water as well as reducing iron build up inside your home.
 There are additional options that you have, however, this is the most common and frequently used remedy.

 What do I do if my water is leaving residue in/on my appliances?

 Build up can be caused by iron and/or the hardness of your water.
 Much like the odor of water we suggest first having your water tested for hardness (we can do this onsite or in our office).
 Once we determine the amount of hardness that is in your water we will discuss with you options to treat the hardness of your water.
 Typically a standard softener system will eliminate the buildup issue, and also allow for the water in your home to be soft.
 Just like high iron, this is an aggravating problem; however, it is common in this area.

 What kind of maintenance do water treatment systems need?